AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 The workflow is kinda straight-forward tho, thanks to CNN.
 This should help improving the system performance to be easy.

-I heard that, a good practice when doing a Deep Learning project, or building Deep Learning system, is, first, to build it end-to-end, in other words, to build a baseline.
+I heard that, a good practice when doing a Deep Learning project, or building Deep Learning system is, first, to build it end-to-end, in other words, to build a baseline.
 Then iterate over it again and again, end-to-end, for incremental improvement.
 So here it is, the baseline with hope.